Most Popular Posts of 2017 Address Flu, Vaccine Safety, Disease Outbreaks and Maternal Vaccines

 We hope you have found our content to be engaging and informative.
 We have exciting changes planned for Shot of Prevention in 2018 in hopes of engaging even more people in these important immunization conversations in the years to come.

-If you have suggestions for topics you would like us to address in 2018, or you would like to contribute a guest post for publication, please email firstname.lastname@example.org.
+If you have suggestions for topics you would like us to address in the future, or you would like to contribute a guest post for publication, please email Vaccinate Your Family at email@example.com.

-Also, if you want to receive important immunization news and join in our online discussions, be sure to “Like” our Vaccinate Your Family Facebook page, follow our @ShotofPrev Twitter feed and subscribe to Shot of Prevention by clicking the link on the top right of this page.
+Also, if you want to receive important immunization news and join in our online discussions, be sure to “Like” our Vaccinate Your Family Facebook page, follow us on Twitter (@vaxyourfam) and Instagram (@vaccinateyourfamily), and subscribe to this blog.